Promhills Cabins

 Can I go in the paddocks with the alpacas/sheep/cows?

-As animals can be unpredictable with strangers, guests are not permitted to go through any fences or gates without either Sean or Angela present.
+As animals can be unpredictable with strangers, guests are not permitted to go through any fences or gates.
 You can, however, approach the fences and (if the animals permit you to) you can pat them.
-If you have any left over bread, the sheep love it as a treat.

 Can I bring my pet?